You better stop the things you do. Jay Hawkins (1929-2000), “I Put a Spell on You.”

 Accounting equation (1) states that revenue per company product i = 1 to N is the individual product price multiplied by the quantity sold.

-In a stylized version in which the seller is a price-taker, we assume that pi = p = market price.
-But we reject this parable and assume the existence of oligopoly with the resulting company-level stable profit markups.
+In a stylized version in which the seller is a price-taker, the equality pi = p = market price is assumed.
+However, I reject this parable and assume the existence of oligopoly with the resulting company-level stable profit markups.

-We take the total differentiation of revenue equation (1) and obtain the Amoroso-Robinson relation between price and the slope of the demand curve of the i-th company or product:
+Take the total differentiation of the revenue equation (1) and obtain the Amoroso-Robinson relation between price and the slope of the demand curve of the i-th company or product:

 (2) pi − qi ∂ pi / ∂ qi = ci